Random motility regulation as a generic mechanism of community formation: Extension to other motility-regulation mechanisms

 \section{Extension to other motility-regulation mechanisms}

-Let us now discuss how our results generalize beyond the model defined in Eqs.~(\ref{eq:v_mu_random}) and~(\ref{eq:kappa_munu}).
+Let us now discuss how our results generalize beyond the model defined in Eqs.~\eqref{eq:v_mu_random} and~\eqref{eq:kappa_munu}.

-First, we note that our analysis directly extends to other motility-regulation functions beyond \eqref{eq:v_mu_random}, such as $v_\mu(\{\rho_\mu\})= v_0 \prod_\nu \phi_{\mu\nu}(\rho_\nu)$.
+First, we note that our analysis directly extends to other motility-regulation functions beyond Eq.~\eqref{eq:v_mu_random}, such as $v_\mu(\{\rho_\mu\})= v_0 \prod_\nu \phi_{\mu\nu}(\rho_\nu)$.
 Here, $\phi_{\mu\nu} \equiv \exp\{\kappa_{\mu\nu} \cS[(\rho_\nu-\brho)/\varphi]\}$ represents a specific motility-regulation pathway that couples the strains $\mu$ and $\nu$, leading to an overall factorized regulation of the motility.
-As shown in Supplementary Material and Methods, random motility regulation again leads to the emergence of a fragmented ecosystem and the change of regulating function mostly leads to different morphologies for the phase diagrams.
+As shown in App.~\ref{app:factorized}, random motility regulation again leads to the emergence of a fragmented ecosystem and the change of regulating function mostly leads to different morphologies for the phase diagrams.

 A second important ingredient of our model is how heterogeneity is taken into account in the motility regulation mechanism.
 Instead of the independent metabolic interactions considered above, which leads to i.i.d.~$\kappa_{\mu\nu}$, one can also consider cases where motility is regulated by a single signaling field.
 We denote by $\gamma_\nu$ the production rate of the corresponding molecule by strain $\nu$ and by $\beta_\mu$ the susceptibility of strain $\mu$, so that $\kappa_{\mu\nu} = \beta_\mu \gamma_\nu $ becomes a rank-one matrix.
 We refer to this case as the single-pathway motility-regulation network.